MINIMIZING MY LIGHT

-Why would we, as light-bearers, want to give off ineffective light?
+Why would we, as light-bearers, want to give off invisible or ineffective light?
+It is inadequate to do its job.
 The world has eyestrain as it tries to look for our influence against the backdrop of their darkness.
-It isn’t to be found or it’s so faint that the light makes God appear to be a weakling.
+It isn’t to be found.
+Or, it’s so faint that the light makes God appear anemic.

 Each of us was given a gift and the gifts, used correctly, radiate perfectly.
 There are three ways I can handle my gifts.

 - I recognize my gifts and see them as catalysts for my own glory.
 I gain attention because of them.
 I assume places of leadership and leave quite a stunning legacy because of them.
-While I may believe they burn brightly, the light is really a false light.
+While I may believe they burn brightly, the light is really diffused and limited.
+It may shine around me but it doesn’t travel any distance to influence the darkness of this world.
 God does not bless selfish uses of my gifts and therefore gets no glory.

-Light draws and light also repels.
+Light draws and light repels.
 The correct use of my gifts will give glory to God and appear beautiful to those who are looking for Him.
-But the proper use of my gifts will also shine so brightly that the glory of God will not be attractive.
+But the proper use of my gifts will also shine so brightly that they expose other’s agendas and other’s sin and rebellion.
 I never know which reaction it will incite.
-But this I know ~ when the Spirit of God shines through us, we know that we were created for such a time as this.
+But this I know ~ when the Spirit of God shines through us, we feel we have stepped into eternity’s view of our lives.
+We know that we were created for such a time as this.

 Is my light the brightest it can possibly be?
 Show me if it’s limited in any way and I’ll make a course correction.
 In Jesus' name, Amen

 For more from Christine Wyrtzen and Jaime Wyrtzen Lauze, please visit www.daughtersofpromise.org